gracelovesyah/mast90138notes/week2.2.md

 ### 4.3 The Wishart Distribution

+> The Wishart Distribution is a family of probability distributions defined over symmetric, positive-definite random matrices (i.e. matrix-valued random variables).

 - **Definition**: The Wishart distribution is a probability distribution that generalizes the chi-square distribution to multiple dimensions.
 It is the distribution of the sample covariance matrix of a multivariate normal distribution.
 - **Usage**: It is used in multivariate statistical analysis, particularly in the estimation of covariance matrices.
 It also appears in the study of Bayesian statistics as the conjugate prior of the inverse covariance matrix of a multivariate normal distribution.